John Wayne in California

 The beach at Point Mugu, with Mugu Rock on the far end, was used in two John Wayne movies: "North to Alaska" and "The Green Berets".

 ...with the distinctive Mugu Rock visible in some scenes.
-Wayne had connections to the Naval Base at Point Mugu.
+John Wayne had connections to the Naval Base at Point Mugu.
 He used that same stretch of Californian beach for the closing scene of The Green Berets, when he tells the orphan kid "You're what this is all about".

 Vasquez Rock